 It SOUNDS ideal, doesn’t it?
 The realities (and this is just a personal view) are somewhat different.
 The lack of available credit is a huge negative to this plan.

 So too is the reality of a relatively short season.
 12 weeks a year of rental is considered good for many in Croatia.
 The costs of cleaning, meet and greet, booking agencies and company running costs all add up.
 My personal opinion is you can get much better rental value elsewhere than in Croatia.

 And yet more and more locals are going down the buy to rent route, or converting existing homes into tourist accommodation.

 The result has been a huge increase in rentals on the market.
-So much so that Zagreb now has more rooms than London for short-term tourist rent, for example.
+So much so that Zagreb at one point had more rooms than London for short-term tourist rent, for example.
 Over-supply is about to become a huge issue, and people who have overcommitted could well be in trouble.

 For the best example of this, check out the story of rental availability in peak season for Ultra Europe in Split in 2013 and 2018 in the Total Croatia accommodation guide.